Here's How Your Trade Confluent Inc. (CFLT) Aggressively Right Now

 CFLT’s Market Performance

-CFLT stocks went up by 12.62% for the week, with a monthly drop of -33.41% and a quarterly performance of -44.19%.
-The volatility ratio for the week stands at 9.38% while the volatility levels for the past 30 days are set at 9.88% for Confluent Inc..
-The simple moving average for the period of the last 20 days is -23.12% for CFLT stocks with a simple moving average of -28.87% for the last 200 days.
+CFLT stocks went down by -22.62% for the week, with a monthly drop of -49.62% and a quarterly performance of -51.29%.
+The volatility ratio for the week stands at 12.87% while the volatility levels for the past 30 days are set at 11.17% for Confluent Inc..
+The simple moving average for the period of the last 20 days is -34.24% for CFLT stocks with a simple moving average of -44.81% for the last 200 days.

 Analysts’ Opinion of CFLT